pablo-meier/Pablog/posts/2018-05-11-clowning-on-elon-musk.md

 that affect people.

-Even if you want research that leads to better cars or rockets (I hate that we barey fund NASA, personally), can you invest in a person who doesn't brush off workplace accidents?
+Even if you want research that leads to better cars or rockets (I hate that we barely fund NASA, personally), can you invest in a person who doesn't brush off workplace accidents?
 Someone who's companies don't become hotbeds of discrimination?
 Can the people footing the bill be included in its profits?